virtuehearts/ImageHive/README.md

 # ImageHive 🐝

-_Local-first visual prompt assistant powered by Qwen2.5-VL-3B-Instruct_
+_Local-first visual prompt assistant powered by Qwen2.5-VL-3B-Instruct via vLLM_

 ImageHive is a friendly, local AI assistant for image creation.
-It runs Qwen2.5-VL-3B-Instruct on your own machine to understand images and craft prompts, then uses Fal.ai as a remote render farm only when you explicitly confirm the cost.
+It runs Qwen2.5-VL-3B-Instruct on your own machine through a vLLM OpenAI-compatible server to understand images and craft prompts, then uses Fal.ai as a remote render farm only when you explicitly confirm the cost.

 **Quick links:** [Getting Started](#getting-started) · [Architecture](#architecture) · [Fal.ai Cost Confirmation](#falai-cost-confirmation) · [Privacy & Locality](#privacy--locality)

 ## ✨ Key Features

-- **Local-first, low-requirement SLM** — Runs the low-memory **Qwen2.5-VL-3B-Instruct Q8_0** build locally (CPU or GPU) with no prompts sent to external LLMs by default.
+- **Local-first, low-requirement SLM** — Runs the low-memory **Qwen2.5-VL-3B-Instruct** build through vLLM (CPU or GPU) with no prompts sent to external LLMs by default.
-- **GPU-aware startup** — A helper script checks for GPU support before choosing a CPU fallback, and server requests hint to Ollama how many GPUs to use.
+- **GPU-aware startup** — A helper script checks for GPU support before choosing a CPU fallback, and server requests hint to vLLM how many GPUs to use.
 - **Visual understanding** — Analyze images for subject, style, composition, and turn them into prompt-ready descriptions.
 - **Prompt crafting & refinement** — Chat to iteratively improve prompts, including JSON snippets compatible with prompt tools.
 - **Fal.ai integration** — Generate images via Fal.ai with explicit cost confirmation before each call.